alemesa/web-roadmap/Roadmap.md

 * The purpose of this repository is too make the training more immersive and updated with the latest technologies and tutorials and more straight forward providing a clear path to follow.
 * This is not an enforced path, it will likely depend on your first project at the company
-* All the resources are free or are from CodeSchool
+* All the resources are free or from CodeSchool
 * At the end of your coop term feel free to add, update or remove resources.

 ---